CuriousBot: Interactive Mobile Exploration via Actionable 3D Relational Object Graph: METHOD

 \subsection{SLAM}

-SLAM takes in a sequence of odometry estimation from robot and RGBD observations, $\mathbf{O}_{0...t}$, where each $\mathbf{O}_t \in \mathbb{R}^{H\times W\times 4}$ represents one RGBD frame, and simultaneously localizes the camera pose $\mathbf{T}_t$ and constructs the map $\mathbf{M}_t$ denotes the map at time $t$.
-In practice, we use RTAB-Map for SLAM to estimate the camera pose~\cite{labbe2019rtab}.
+As shown in Figure~\ref{fig:method} (a), SLAM takes in a sequence of odometry estimation from robot and RGBD observations, $\mathbf{O}_{0...t}$, where each $\mathbf{O}_t \in \mathbb{R}^{H\times W\times 4}$ represents one RGBD frame, and localizes the camera pose $\mathbf{T}_t$ at time $t$.
+In practice, we use RTAB-Map v0.21.4 to estimate the camera pose~\cite{labbe2019rtab}.